mvayugundla/Demo_SPS-IPC-Drives/DemoAppV3/README.txt

 Industrial 4.0 Demo Application

 #Description:
-To showcase how easy to automate the future insdutries using Synapticon's SOMANET modules.
+To showcase how easy it is to automate the future insdutries using Synapticon's SOMANET modules.
-Selected to showcase is a automatic cocktail mixer basing on a user#s choice.
+Selected to showcase is an automatic cocktail mixer basing on a user#s choice.

 #Details:
 This is done over wifi.